tatsu-lab/alpaca_eval/README.md

 ### Evaluators

-We evaluate different automatic annotators on the AlpacaFarm evaluation set by comparing to 2.5k [human annotation](https://huggingface.co/datasets/tatsu-lab/alpaca_eval/blob/main/alpaca_farm_human_crossannotations.json) we collected.
+We evaluate different automatic annotators on the AlpacaEval set by comparing to 2.5k [human annotation](https://huggingface.co/datasets/tatsu-lab/alpaca_eval/blob/main/alpaca_farm_human_crossannotations.json) we collected.
 For details about the evaluation metrics see [here](#analyzing-an-evaluator).